TUESDAY, 1 SEPTEMBER 1942

 are operating from Waller Field, Trinidad, Aruba, and Curacao.

 SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): B-17s bomb the wharf at Rabaul and Lakunai Airfield

-airfield on Gasmata.
+Gasmata Airfield.
 A lone B-17 attacks

 landing barges in the Sanananda area while a single A-20 bombs and strafes